webplatform/docs/tutorials/20thing_pageflip/index.md

 The canvas API's <code>translate(x,y)</code> method is used to offset the co-ordinate system so that we can draw our page flip with the top of the spine acting as the 0,0 position.
 Note that we also need to <code>save()</code> the current transformation matrix of the canvas and <code>restore()</code> to it when we are done drawing.

 [[Image:pdf06.jpg|Translate]]<br/>
-'''This is the point from which we draw the page flip.
-The original 0,0 point is in the top left of the image, but by changing that via translate(x,y), we simplify the drawing logic.
+''This is the point from which we draw the page flip.
+The original 0,0 point is in the top left of the image, but by changing that via translate(x,y), we simplify the drawing logic.''

 The <code>foldGradient</code> is what we will fill the shape of the folded paper with to give it realistic highlights and shadows.
 We also add a very thin line around the paper drawing so that the paper doesn't disappear when put against light backgrounds.